millar/laravel-multi-ab/README.md

 Usage
 -----

 After you have defined your experiments and goals, you can start designing your A/B tests.
-All your visitors will be given the next experiment that has the least visits.
-You can request the current experiment identifier with the `AB::experiment()` method.
-For example, if you have defined the following experiments `['a', 'b', 'c']`, your view could look like this:
+All your visitors will be given the next variant that has the least visits.
+You can request the current variant identifier with the `AB::variant($experiment)` method.
+For example, if you have defined the following experiments `['logo' => ['a', 'b', 'c']]`, your view could look like this:

-    @if (AB::experiment('a'))
+    @if (AB::variant('logo', 'a'))
         <div class="logo-big"></div>

-    @elseif (AB::experiment('b'))
+    @elseif (AB::variant('logo', 'b'))
         <h1>Brand name</h1>

-    @elseif (AB::experiment('c'))
+    @elseif (AB::variant('logo', 'c'))
         <div class="logo-greyscale"></div>

     @endif